nagonzalezf/starsalign/CONTRIBUTING.md

 ## Code optimization

-The code could be optimized by implementing more functions or objects in such a way that they perform the same tasks using fewer lines of code.
+The code could be optimized to perform the same tasks using fewer lines of code.

 ## Suggesting new functionalities

-If you have ideas for this library then It would be awesome to hear from you.

 Any ideas & suggestions are always welcomed.

 ## Fast contact

-You can directly contact me (vibrate my phone) at nagonzalezf@ing.ucsc.cl
+You can directly contact me via email at nagonzalezf@ing.ucsc.cl